illuria/manush/README.md

 manush will always insert an `exit` command (internal) at the top of the menu.

 Pro tip: you can have `manush /path/to/other_configuration_file.json` as one of the options, thus you may create menus with unlimited depth! (:

+by default after the commnad execution, manush will show the exit status. however, this option is configurable by json's "exitstatus" key.

+it also won't show you the exit status if the program executed was another instance of manush.